Lincoln Navigator: Second generation (2003)

-Launched in May 2002 for the 2003 model year, a number of changes and improvements were made to the Navigator thanks to a thorough redesign.
-The Navigator continued to share a platform with the Ford Expedition, which was also redesigned for 2003, but continued to differ from it in terms of styling and various upscale features.
-The redesign featured a thoroughly revised exterior, the first since the Navigator's launch, with only the front doors and roof panel unchanged from the previous generation.
-The new exterior came with things such as a larger chrome waterfall grille, brighter quad-beam headlights with larger housings, revised chrome door handles set in color-keyed bezels, and slightly wider running boards.
-Inside the Navigator was an all-new instrument panel and dashboard area which, significantly, was not shared with the Expedition.
+Inside, the Navigator features an all-new instrument panel and dashboard area which, significantly, was not shared with the Expedition.
 Inspired by the symmetrical, "dual-cockpit" layout of the 1961 Lincoln Continental, the instrument panel and dashboard area was adorned with real walnut burl wood inserts and panels and switches painted with a low-luster satin nickel color.
 Adding to the upscale interior design further were white LEDs, 120 in all, which provided backlighting for controls and switches.
 Additionally, to direct attention to the high-quality satin nickel-faced analog clock mounted in the dashboard, an articulating door is present to conceal the radio head unit and optional satellite navigation system when they are not in use.

 Highlighting the Navigator's design changes were other new features and options for 2003.
 Newly available features like Ford's Safety Canopy side curtain airbags and a tire pressure monitoring system improved occupant safety.
 Convenience was enhanced by the availability of power running boards (an industry first), power-folding third row seats, a power liftgate, and HID headlights (for top end models).
-The available rear-seat video entertainment system was updated to be DVD-based and all Navigators now came with standard 18x7.5-inch alloy wheels with 18x8-inch chrome wheels available as an option.
+The available rear-seat video entertainment system was updated to be DVD-based and all Navigators now came with standard 18×7.5-inch alloy wheels with 18×8-inch chrome wheels available as an option.